-- Children/Youth are expected to model their behavior after Jesus Christ who instituted two Great Commandments: "You shall love the Lord Your God with all your heart, and with all your soul, and with all your strength and with all your mind; and to love your neighbor as yourself."
+- 1. Children/Youth are expected to model their behavior after Jesus Christ who instituted two Great Commandments: "You shall love the Lord Your God with all your heart, and with all your soul, and with all your strength and with all your mind; and to love your neighbor as yourself."
 (Luke 10:27) - 2.
-The following are some guidelines for behavior based upon these simple principles: - a.
-Keep hands feet and other objects to yourself. - b.
-Talk respectfully, no name calling, teasing, cursing, etc. - c.
-Follow directions the first time. - d.
-Bring required materials, supplies and completed assignments to each session. - e.
+The following are some guidelines for behavior based upon these simple principles.
+Parents, we ask you to follow these guidelines during our sessions. - a.
+Talk respectfully, no name calling, teasing, cursing, etc. - b.
+Follow directions the first time. - c.
+Bring required materials, supplies and completed assignments to each session. - d.
 Behavior or language that intimidates, belittles, harasses (including harassment of a sexual nature); inappropriate references of physical harm to oneself or others will result in disciplinary action. - 3.
-The fact that a child has been registered in Faith Formation at Sacred Heart Church indicates that its rules and guidelines have been read by parents/ guardians, have been reviewed with the child(ren) by the parents/guardians and have been accepted by the parents/guardians and children.
-It is to be understood by the parents/guardians and children that severe disruptive behavior by a child will result in disciplinary action and/or a parent/catechist conference and/or removal from the program.
+The fact that a child has been registered in Family Faith Formation at Sacred Heart Church indicates that its rules and guidelines have been read by parents/ guardians, have been reviewed with the child(ren) by the parents/guardians and have been accepted by the parents/guardians and children.
+It is to be understood by the parents/guardians and children that severe disruptive behavior by a child will result in a conference with the Associate Director of Faith Formation.
 Severe disruptive behavior includes, but is not limited to: - a.
 Refusal to obey directions of catechists or other staff members. - b.
 An established pattern of behavior which is disruptive to the learning environment of the session. - c.
-Threats, assault, battery or physical injury to other children and/or staff members.
+Use of profane or abusive language.